Återtåget Live!

 Återtåget Live! is a live album from Swedish pop group Gyllene Tider, released on 17 November 1997.
-The album contains live recordings from the groups summer tour Återtåget, which was held in Sweden in mid 1996.
+The album contains live recordings from the group's summer tour Återtåget, which was held in Sweden in mid 1996.
 The recordings were made at Trädgårdsföreningen in Gothenburg, Sweden on 3 and 5 August 1996.
 It reached #19 on the Swedish albums chart.